 Liz Renes is a recent History of Art graduate from the University of York.
 Her Ph.D. thesis explored John Singer Sargent's relationship with the British Aesthetic and French Impressionist Movements in his early career between 1878-1886.
 You can download it here: http://etheses.whiterose.ac.uk/8817/

-She currently has a number of upcoming publications in relation to this research - '‘Selecting, transforming, recombining’: John Singer Sargent’s Madame X and the Aesthetics of Sculptural Corporeality' to be published in 2017 in the conference proceedings from Decadence and the Senses, and a to-be-titled work exploring Sargent's status as a mediator between the Victorian and Modernist Divides, for the proceedings from the Beyond the Victorian and Modernist Divide conference held in Rouen (2014).
+She has published a number of works on Sargent stemming from this research, including: ‘Selecting, transforming, recombining’: John Singer Sargent’s Madame X and the Aesthetics of Sculptural Corporeality', in Decadence and the Senses (2017), and an upcoming work on 'The Velazquez Aesthetic: John Singer Sargent and Victorian Modernism', for the proceedings from the Beyond the Victorian and Modernist Divide.
 She will be co-editing a special edition of Visual Culture in Britain on Sargentology related topics, for print in 2018.

-As the Visual Arts Convenor for the Bath Royal Literary and Scientific Institution (brlsi.org), she has participated in a number of events, most recently an interdisciplinary symposium on The Colour Blue with Bob Fosbury, Emeritus Astronomer, European Southern Observatory.
-She is also the curator of the recent exhibition of prints from Sebastião Salgado's Genesis in partnership with PhotoBATH (November 2016).
+She is the Co-Editor in Chief of HARTS & Minds, and as the Visual Arts Convenor for the Bath Royal Literary and Scientific Institution (brlsi.org), she has participated in a number of events, including an interdisciplinary symposium on The Colour Blue with Bob Fosbury, Emeritus Astronomer, European Southern Observatory (2016).
+She is also the co-curator of the recent exhibition of prints from Sebastião Salgado's Genesis in partnership with PhotoBATH (2016).

 You can find her website here.